Concept Cars Home

-1997 Mercedes-Benz F300 Life Jet news, pictures, and information
+1997 Mercedes-Benz F300 Life Jet

-The idea behind the F 300 Life Jet, presented at the 1997 Frankfurt Motor Show, was to combine the benefits of a motorbike wîth those of a car.
+The idea behind the F 300 Life Jet, presented at the 1997 Frankfurt Motor Show, was to combine the benefits of a motorbike with those of a car.
 Being able to lean into corners, to feel the power of the engine, and be closer to the elements: these are the trademark motorbike characteristics of the F 300 Life Jet.
 Its car-like properties include greater stability thanks to its three wheels, a roof, seat belts and air conditioning.
 In addition, it requires neither a helmet nor protective clothing.

 The most striking feature of this research vehicle was its unique Active Tilt Control, which was developed specially for the F 300 Life Jet and allows it lean into corners.
 It also featured specially developed tyres that allowed for such a large tilt angle.
 The chassis of the F 300 Life Jet was made of aluminium and weighed just 89 kilograms.
 The bodyshell was inspired by aeroplane design, as were the vertically opening front-hinged doors.
 In fine weather, the two roof sections could be removed and stowed in the boot, turning the F 300 Life Jet into a cabriolet.